nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva4](./img/kuva4.png)

-We added our depencies to the webpage.
+We added our dependencies to the webpage.

 Now we had completed our nginx-demo directory and it was time to test it.
 We ran this command in the nginx-demo directory: `sudo docker compose up -d`.